 It might seem intense, but you need to take advantage of the fact that you frequently have to take risky decisions.
 Ultimately, you are the one responsible for generating success from your endeavors.

-Younger small-business owners often begin life with relatively little knowledge, fewer contacts, and even fewer resources.
-Yet there are some entrepreneurs who can generate the kind of results in only a short period of time that it might take others decades to realize.
+Younger small-business owners often begin their business ventures with relatively little knowledge, fewer contacts, and even fewer resources.
+Yet some entrepreneurs generate results in a short period of time that others take decades.

-What exactly are these select few doing differently from the rest of the entrepreneurs out there?
-What tasks are they performing on a daily basis, without fail, that eventually help them to stand out from the crowd?
+What are these select few entrepreneurs doing differently from the rest of the entrepreneurs out there?
+What daily tasks are they performing that help them stand out from the crowd?

 Here we highlight some of the more interesting habits that successful entrepreneurs practice and wholeheartedly endorse.